kscharlund/aoc_2020/README.md

 Ouch.
 The correct data representation just never occurred to me.
 Managed to implement a crappy version of part 1 manipulating an index dict, but was too ashamed to commit that to the git history.
-Using some a linked list is obvious in retrospect, but I had to go to reddit to get a hint. :(
+Using a linked list is obvious in retrospect, but I had to go to reddit to get a hint. :(